 Ancient woodland and veteran trees

 The NPPF defines ancient woodland and veteran trees as an irreplaceable habitat.
 Ancient woodland is an area that has been wooded continuously since at least 1600 AD.
 It includes ancient semi-natural woodland and plantations on ancient woodland sites.
 An ancient or veteran tree is a tree which, because of its age, size, and condition, is of exceptional biodiversity, cultural or heritage value.
 Veteran trees are of exceptional value culturally, in the landscape, or for wildlife, due to their great age, size or location.
 The soils in which these trees sit has been identified as having a high biodiversity value, given the length of time the trees have been successfully established.
+Natural England and the Forestry Commission have issued joint advice on how to assess a planning application that may have an impact on ancient woodland, ancient trees or veteran trees standing near to or on a development site

 Individual trees can have historic and cultural value and can be linked to specific historic events or people, or they may simply have importance because of their appearance, contribution to landscape character and local landmark status.
 Some heritage trees may also have great botanical interest, for example as rare native trees or cultivars of historic interest.